Panthr75/precise-numbers/working/precise-int.md

 ___

 ### PreciseInt.IsFinite(PreciseInt number)
-The `IsFinite` static property returns a boolean of whether `number` is Infinity.
+The `IsFinite` static method returns a boolean of whether `number` is Infinity.
 To do so, it does the following steps:

 1. let `result` equal to the `number`'s `isInfinity` property
 2. if `result` equals `true`